Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Comparison to Tolman-Ehrenfest law

 Applying the same approximations to the static case, $\sigma_c$ satisfies the equation

 with $T^{\rm nr}_\sigma = 0.147$ GeV being the pseudocritical temperature for the non-rotating (``nr'') system, as shown in the previous sections.
-Even though the ratio $m_{q;c} / T^{\rm nr}_\sigma$ is not negligible, we will see that our approximations are still viable.
+Note that, since the ratio $m_{q;c} / T^{\rm nr}_\sigma$ is not negligible, Eq.~\eqref{eq:TE_LSM_saddle_static} is not an accurate approximation of the full saddle-point equation and would therefore give a transition temperature different from $0.147$ GeV.
+Keeping in mind that the same level of approximation was taken also in Eq.~\eqref{eq:TE_LSM_saddle}, we can employ this approximate form to establish a relation between the transition temperatures in the rotating and static systems.
 Comparing Eqs.~\eqref{eq:TE_LSM_saddle} and \eqref{eq:TE_LSM_saddle_static}, we conclude that in the rotating case, the pseudocritical temperature $T_\sigma^{\Omega R}$ in a rotating system is linked to the pseudocritical temperature $T_\sigma^{\rm nr}$ in the static case via

-The above function is shown with the black dotted line in Fig.~\ref{fig:TE_unb}.
+The above function is shown with the black dashed line in Fig.~\ref{fig:TE_unb}(a).